leontoeides/indicium/README.md

 * `0.4.0`: Initial support for fuzzy searching.

 * `0.4.0`: Breaking changes:
-	* Builder pattern now wants owned values
+	* Builder pattern is now passed owned values.
-	* `K` key type may require `Hash` trait for fuzzy matching.
+	* `K` key type requires `Hash` trait for `fuzzy` string search feature.
 	* New `SearchIndex` default settings.

-**Any dependent software should see if or how the updated defaults change search behaviour and tweak accordingly before adopting the 0.4.0 update.**
+**Any dependent software should see if (or how) the updated defaults change search behaviour and tweak accordingly before adopting the 0.4.0 update.**

 * `0.3.7`: An experimental feature is now disabled by default to reduce resource consumption.